dpstart/obsidian/zettelkasten/%zhangGraphBertOnlyAttention2020.md

 #####  Intimacy based Relative Positional Embedding

 The WL encoding captures global nodes structural information.
-Contrarily, the intimacy-based encoding allows to extract local information in the sampled subgraph based on
+Contrarily, the intimacy-based encoding allows to extract local information in the sampled subgraph based on the order of the node list (recall that nodes represantions are sorted by intimacy score.)
 ##### Hop based Relative Distance Embedding

 #### Transformer encoder